seamplex/feenox/doc/compilation.md

 The main target and development environment is [Debian\ GNU/Linux](https://www.debian.org/), although it should be possible to compile FeenoX in any free GNU/Linux variant (and even the in non-free MacOS and/or Windows platforms) running in virtually any hardware platform.
 FeenoX can run be run either in HPC cloud servers or a Raspberry Pi, and almost everything that sits in the middle.

-Following the UNIX philosophy discussed in the [SDS](SDS.md), FeenoX re-uses a lot of already-existing high-quality free and open source libraries that implement a wide variety of mathematical operations.
+Following the Unix philosophy discussed in the [SDS](SDS.md), FeenoX re-uses a lot of already-existing high-quality free and open source libraries that implement a wide variety of mathematical operations.
 This leads to a number of dependencies that FeenoX needs in order to implement certain features.

 There is only one dependency that is mandatory, namely [GNU GSL](https://www.gnu.org/software/gsl/) (see\ @sec:gsl), which if it not found then FeenoX cannot be compiled.
 All other dependencies are optional, meaning that FeenoX can be compiled but its capabilities will be partially reduced.